Ask

 Many people have questions about denominational affiliations.
 If the church is suppose to be one (Ephesians 4), then why are there so many different divisions?
 If the church truly is Christ's church (and not simply our church), then why do we insist on using labels like 'Presbyterian' to describe our church?

 On the question of who governs the church, there can be only one answer -- Jesus Christ.
 It was Jesus that said, "All authority in heaven and on earth has been given to me" (Matt.
 28:18).
 "Christ is the head of the church, his body, and is himself its Savior" (Eph.
 5:23).
 "And he is the head of the body, the church."
 (Col. 1:18).
 The New Testament is crystal clear that ultimately Christ is the one who runs things -- it is His church, not our church.
-Individuals church members are ultimately subject to Him, to His Word, and to the Holy Spirit.
+Individual church members are ultimately subject to Him, to His Word, and to the Holy Spirit.

 But that still leaves a lingering question -- how is it that Christ leads and governs His Church?

 All evangelical churches agree that Jesus Christ is the King and Head of the Church, but Presbyterians specifically believe that Christ as Head has also appointed 'elders' to preside over and govern matters in His church.
-In fact, the word "Presbyterian" is derived from the Greek work, presbuteros, which is often translated as 'elder' in our English New Testaments.
+In fact, the word "Presbyterian" is derived from the Greek word, presbuteros, which is often translated as 'elder' in our English New Testaments.

 So while we are absolutely resolute in commitment to Christ's rule through his Word and Spirit, we also believe that "he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ" (Eph.
 4:11-12).
 Paul is not distinguishing between "saints" and "super-saints" but rather he's outlining two different offices at work in Christ's body: a general office of all believers and a special office of those called to govern the church.